arnavsangelkar1/CSE464/README.md

 ![Image 11-5-23 at 7 06 PM](https://github.com/arnavsangelkar1/CSE464/assets/147441660/25d1dddb-6ff9-4738-a4e2-472f367ce0e2)
 ![Image 11-5-23 at 7 09 PM](https://github.com/arnavsangelkar1/CSE464/assets/147441660/5e6fee63-7d1d-46d5-b8d6-2a11e7a8f11b)

-Here are my commits for this section:
+Here are my commits for this section the merge branch is also in there:

 ![Image 11-5-23 at 7 13 PM](https://github.com/arnavsangelkar1/CSE464/assets/147441660/4c51f111-9fa0-4dce-a577-9bd1594481ec)